arvindk2025/HostelBuddy-FULL-Stack-Web-App/README.md

 ## What's next
-We will make the UI and mainly the backend much better so that all college students can access the website. and be able to help each other.
+we would like make our website look more attartive and responsive.
+We would also like to make use of the database more effectively.
+And first of all, we would like to reduce the bugs in the website which occur mainly due to the backend part.
+We would also like to improve the backend part.
+We are also planning to take our project forward in the real life application and HELP THE SOCIETY.